jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-1b-causes.md

-+++
+---
+title: "What Causes the Increase in Productivity?"
+heading: "Chapter 1b of Book 1 of the Wealth of Nations Simplified"
+date: 2020-01-29
+image: "/covers/wn.jpg"
-title=  "What Causes the Increase in Productivity?" heading=  "Chapter 1b of the Wealth of Nations Simplified" date=  2020-01-30 image=  "/covers/wn.jpg" description=  "Division of Labor raises productivity by increasing skill, time savings, and by the invention of technology" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-1-division" linkbtext=  "Division of Labor" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-1c-productivity" linkftext=  "Productivity" icon=  "/icons/smith.png"
+description: "Division of Labor raises productivity by increasing skill, time savings, and by the invention of technology"
-+++
+linkb: /research/smith/wealth-of-nations/book-1/chapter-1b
+linkbtext: "Chapter 1"
+linkf: /research/smith/wealth-of-nations/book-1/chapter-1c-productivity
+linkftext: "Chapter 1c"
+icon: "/icons/smith.png"
+---

 {{< s v="5" >}} This great increase in productivity from the division of labour is due to three circumstances=